Be Like the Sons of Issachar Who Understood the Times

 We receive the Holy Spirit, not so that we will know the times, but so that we can be effective as His witnesses!

 I wrote a piece on the Sons of Issachar recently.
 They are referenced in 1 Chronicles 12:32.
-The Sons of Issachar were 200 chiefs of the descendents of Issachar who joined David with a multitude from the other tribes of Israel when David was hiding from Saul who sought to kill David.
+The Sons of Issachar were 200 “chiefs” of the descendants of Issachar, one of the sons of Jacob.
+These men joined David with a multitude from the other tribes of Israel when David was hiding in the wilderness from the murderous rage of King Saul.

-God, in turn, was about to reject Saul as king because he ceased to listen and follow God’s instruction given through the prophet, Samuel.
-God had already chosen David to succeed Saul, because he was a man after God’s own heart.
+Indeed, God was about to reject Saul as king because Saul ceased to listen to and follow God’s instruction given through the prophet, Samuel.
+God had chosen David to succeed Saul, because David was a man after God’s own heart.

 David, for his part, loved and honored Saul because God had made him king.
 David had multiple opportunities to kill Saul, but he refused to do it, leaving Saul’s fate (and his own fate) completely in God’s hands.

 Still, men from every tribe of Israel began to gather where David was hiding, including men from Saul’s own tribe (Benjamin).
-They were some of the first men to join David.
-The 200 chiefs of the Sons of Issachar also joined David.
-Scripture says of them, specifically, that they were men “who understood the times and knew what Israel should do”.
+The Benjamites were some of the first men to join David.
+The 200 chiefs of the Sons of Issachar joined David later.
+Scripture says of them, specifically, that they were men “who understood the times and knew what Israel should do.”

 That phrase has been invoked by people who style themselves modern prophets who support the presidency of Donald Trump.
 They claim, of course, that they are men who understand the times.
-They claim to know what the United States should do, particularly in regard to Donald Trump.
+They claim to know what Christian in the United States should do, particularly in regard to support Donald Trump.

 And in the last days it shall be, God declares,